 What is an aluminum channel?

 An aluminum channel is quite simply a U-shaped piece of aluminum that can be used for a variety of building functions.
 The depth of the U, the thickness of the aluminum and the overall size of the piece are all variables that can be adjusted to suit the particular task when the channel is built.
 Even the U shape is somewhat subject to interpretation, as some aluminum channels have wide U’s and others have very narrow ones.
 Some even have one side of the U shorter than the other.
 These pieces, being made from aluminum, are lightweight and easy to handle, cut, weld and form, but the U shape creates a nice, rigid form that can bear a fair amount of weight.

 Aluminum channels are used in building, fabricating, decorating and reinforcing.
-Some of the common uses might include being used as brackets, framing doors or windows, being used to build furniture, being used to create store fixtures or simply put inside of a flimsier material to give it some rigidity.
+Some of the common uses for these metal construction materials might include being used as brackets, framing doors or windows, being used to build furniture, being used to create store fixtures or simply put inside of a flimsier material to give it some rigidity.
 Aluminum channels are also very popular for use in the construction of elevators and elevator shafts.
-The aluminum can be adorned with an attractive finish, as well, making it very nice for framing mirrors and fountains, being used to create a sculpture or any other decorative uses.
+These aluminum applications can be adorned with an attractive finish, as well, making it very nice for framing mirrors and fountains, being used to create a sculpture or any other decorative uses.

 Who Uses Them?

 The users of the aluminum channel are almost as diverse as the uses themselves.
-Contractors, of course, use aluminum channels often, as do engineers and architects.
+Contractors, of course, use these versatile building materials often, as do engineers and architects.
 More and more, artists and interior designers are using them because of their versatility, strength, and attractiveness.